 Radionuclide bone scan using technetium-labeled phosphonates should be done at baseline to determine the extent of bone involvement.

-Characteristic laboratory findings include elevated serum alkaline phosphatase (increased anabolic activity of bone) but usually normal GGT and serum PO4 levels.
+Characteristic laboratory findings include elevated serum alkaline phosphatase (increased anabolic activity of bone) but usually normal gamma-glutamyl-transpeptidase (GGT) and serum phosphate levels.
 Serum calcium is usually normal but can increase because of immobilization or hyperparathyroidism.
 If alkaline phosphatase is not elevated or it is unclear whether the increased serum alkaline phosphatase is of bony origin (ie, if GGT is increased in proportion to alkaline phosphatase), a bone-specific fraction can be measured.
-Serum markers of bone turnover, such as procollagen type I intact N-terminal propeptide (PINP) and C-telopeptide cross-links (CTX), may be elevated (2).
+Serum markers of bone turnover, such as procollagen type I intact N-terminal propeptide (PINP) and C-telopeptide cross-links (CTX), may be elevated (1).
 Occasionally, increased catabolic activity of bone, as demonstrated by elevated urine markers of bone collagen turnover (eg, pyridinoline cross-links), helps confirm increased bone turnover.

 Supportive treatment of Paget disease of bone includes analgesics or NSAIDs for pain.
 Orthotics help correct abnormal gait caused by bowed lower extremities.
 Some patients require orthopedic surgery (eg, hip or knee replacement, decompression of the spinal cord).
 Weight bearing should be encouraged, and bed rest should be avoided.